katcipis/sophia/notes/concurrency.md

 }
 ```

 And expand it to N workers.
-Go already provides a way to communicate that some
+Go already provides a way to express that some
 communication has ended (closing the channel).
 This pattern is so useful
 that even iteration on a channel until it is closed is provided by
 the language.
 The idea is to leverage this to solve the fan-in problem.

-Trying to reach for this one solution is to use Go's dynamic select
+One way to reach for this solution is to use Go's dynamic select
 features (using reflection) to build a generic channel multiplexer
 (you can implement one each time you need too).
 The usage would be: